 Before the demise of the Bill, settlements modeled on the Resolution were negotiated in Mississippi, Florida, Texas, and Minnesota.
 These deals all included up-front payments and graduated national sales taxes, called "damage payments", as in the national Tobacco Resolution.
 That is, the revenues for each state are collected nationally even though they are only distributed to plaintiffs in that state.
-But while Congress has a perfect right to legislate a national tax that is economically equivalent to a collusive agreement, and Texas, for example, likewise has the right to raise prices within its own state, the idea that Texas should be able to impose taxes on cigarettes manufactured in Virginia and sold in Kentucky seems a terrible precedent.
+But while Congress has a perfect right to legislate a national tax that is economically equivalent to a passed through to consumers and that part might reasonably be regarded as damage payments.